15 Unusual Things to Do in Sydney

 Indoor go-karting can be a lot of fun, but you can take that to a new level by jumping in a professional 13HP kart and taking it for a spin on one of Sydney’s premier racing courses.

 Believe it or not, these karts can reach top speeds of over 100 km per hour at Eastern Creek’s Sydney Premier Karting Park.
-There are also karting experiences available for children in lighter karts or parents with child double karts.
+The park also offers karting experiences for children in lighter karts or parents with child double karts.

-Read our guide with a complete list of the best indoor and outdoor go-karting tracks in Sydney.
+Read our guide with a complete list of the best indoor and outdoor karting tracks in Sydney.

 Sydney Tower Eye